rtidhonbe/rtidhonbe/README.md

 # rti dhonbe

-Free, open-source tool for filing Right to Information requests in the Maldives via the [ICOM Mahoali](https://icom.mv) portal.
+free, open-source tool for filing Right to Information requests in the Maldives via the [ICOM Mahoali](https://icom.mv) portal.

-Built for citizens, journalists, and civil society organisations who use RTI regularly.
+built for citizens, journalists, and civil society organisations who use RTI regularly.

-## Features
+## features

-- **Saved profiles** -- store your name, phone, and address so every request is pre-filled and ready to send in seconds
+- **saved profiles** -- store your name, phone, and address so every request is pre-filled and ready to send in seconds
-- **Bulk RTI** -- send the same request to multiple government institutions at once
+- **bulk RTI** -- send the same request to multiple government institutions at once
-- **Request tracking** -- view all your submitted requests and their status in one place, pulled live from ICOM
+- **request tracking** -- view all your submitted requests and their status in one place, pulled live from ICOM
-- **Guest mode** -- file one-time requests without creating a profile
+- **guest mode** -- file one-time requests without creating a profile
-- **Template variables** -- use `{{RECIPIENT_NAME}}` and custom placeholders to personalise requests per institution
+- **template variables** -- use `{{RECIPIENT_NAME}}` and custom placeholders to personalise requests per institution

-## How it works
+## how it works

 rti dhonbe acts as a frontend to the ICOM Mahoali portal.
 You sign in with your existing Mahoali account -- no separate registration required.
 Your requests are submitted directly to ICOM on your behalf.

-- No RTI message content is stored
+- no RTI message content is stored
-- No passwords are stored -- only the session token, which expires automatically
+- no passwords are stored -- only the session token, which expires automatically
-- Saved profiles are stored server-side in a SQLite database
+- saved profiles are stored server-side in a SQLite database
-- A count of RTIs sent per institution is logged anonymously -- no personal data attached
+- a count of RTIs sent per institution is logged anonymously -- no personal data attached

-## Setup
+## setup

-### Prerequisites
+### prerequisites

-- Node.js 18+
+- node.js 18+
 - npm

-### Install
+### install

 ```bash
 git clone https://github.com/rtidhonbe/rtidhonbe.git